 About Us

-Its vision was and remains to provide funds to support a broad range of young musical talent who may not otherwise have the financial means they need, to develop their musical talent.
-Since March 2021 we have identified and assisted over a dozen young and very talented musicians.
+The Davison Young Musician Awards were established following post pandemic, to provide funds to support a broad range of young musical talent who may not otherwise have access to, or the financial means they needed to develop their musical talent.
+Since March 2021 we have identified and assisted many young, very talented musicians, who have gone on to achieve significant musical aplomb.

 Tom Davison

 Tom is the Founder of the DYMA and the DYMF.
 He studied classical music, trumpet and choral.
 At 16 he was the first winner of the Ruth Dyson Musicians Award.
-Tom achieved ABRSM Grade 8 Distinction and continued to study music performance at Roehampton College and London Academy of Music and Dramatic Art.
+Tom achieved ABRSM Grade 8 distinction and continued to study music performance at Roehampton College and London Academy of Music and Dramatic Art.
 He went on to be a session musician for Strawberry and DJM Music Studios.
 Tom emigrated to Australia in 2001.
 While running a business, he played in the Strathfield Symphony Orchestra for two years.
 In 2014 he returned to the UK working in Government.
 In 2023 he stepped out of the world of Government and now dedicates his time to the DYMF Awards.

 Is Professor of trumpet and brass at the Franz Liszt Music Academy Budapest.
 He is a prolific virtuoso trumpet player, professional recording artist and a member of the brass quintet “In Medias Brass.”
 Tamas works with Tom Davison on audition award programs for the Lizst Academy Series in Budapest and the first Hungarian National University competition for music students.
 Tamas is a Board Member and academic panel judge for the DYMF.